jaklob1233/IT2901---Gruppe-01-P01/README.md

 ## Overview
 This project extends the existing speech-to-text (STT) communication system developed for the Norwegian Defence Research Establishment (FFI), in collaboration with Fraunhofer Institute for Communication, Information Processing and Ergonomics FKIE, and NATO IST-201 research group by integrating Speech Emotion Recognition (SER) capabilities into the system.
 The enhanced system transcribes spoken audio into text and simultaneously detects the speaker's emotional state, transmitting both to the recipient.
 This provides richer context in text-based communication, particularly valuable in operational and military settings where emotional nuance can impact decision-making and prioritization.

 **Note:** All changes and new functionality are implemented solely within the `speech-to-text-master` component.
 No modifications have been made to the other system components (`mqtt-transport-master`, `linphone-adapter-master`, `text-to-speech-master`).
 Each of these has its own README for setup and usage instructions.
+Our code can be run solely by running the file `test_speechtotext.py` in the path `STTE/speech-to-text-master/test` after downloading the SER models, transcriber models and dependencies.

 ## System architecture
 The system is organized into four main components: